Do These NASA-Inspired Red-Light Devices Actually Help You Sleep?

 There’s much that’s still up in the air when it comes to the science behind sleep and red-light devices since the topic hasn’t been studied extensively yet.

-Are Red-Light Sleep Devices Effective?
+Are Red-Light Sleep Devices Effective & Worth it?

 As of right now, there haven’t been any larger studies exploring the potential relationship between red light and sleep, but let’s take a look at what we do know.